murriskymatt5-create/AI-Contextual-Glossary/README.md

-# AI-Contextual-Glossary
-A community-driven glossary for aligning AI terminology across diverse projects, from games to Azure infrastructure.
 📚 AI Contextual Glossary & Alignment Tool

 Welcome to the AI Contextual Glossary & Alignment Tool!
 This repository's mission is to solve one of the most common challenges in cross-functional tech projects: language alignment.